The Heart Sutra 心经

 Thus, in emptiness there is no form,

-No eyes, ears, nose, tongue, body and mind,
+No eyes, ears, nose, tongue, body, or mind;

-No form, sound, smell, taste, touch and dharmas.
+No form, sound, smell, taste, touch, or dharmas.

 无眼界乃至无意识界,无无明亦无无明尽,乃至无老死,亦无老死尽,

-No realm of the eye, til no realm of the consciousness,
+No realm of the eye, up to no realm of the consciousness,

 无苦集灭道,